Incidental operations definition

 What are Incidental Operations?

-When there is revenue from these incidental operations, the proper accounting is to first net the revenue against any related costs.
+When there is revenue from incidental operations, the proper accounting is to first net the revenue against any related costs.
 Further actions are as follows:

 1. The excess of any revenues over their costs are accounted for as a subtraction from any capitalized project costs.